 as random elements of the space of continuous functions $C(\mathbb{R},\mathbb{R}^{k+\tilde{k}})$ endowed with the uniform norm topology, where $(l_1, \ldots l_k, r_1, \ldots r_{\tilde{k}})$ is a collection of left-right coalescing Brownian motions (as defined in Section \ref{subsec:Bnet}), starting from $(z_1, \ldots z_k, \tilde{z}_1, \ldots \tilde{z}_{\tilde{k}})$. \end{proposition}

-Before we prove Proposition \ref{lemma:conditionI}, which is one of the main results in this paper, we will focus on proving this convergence only considering a single left-right pair of paths.
-Some of our arguments in this first stage are similar to the ones that we find in \cite{ss1} to prove an equivalent condition for simple random walks with branching which are independent before coalescence.
-But the dependence of paths in the DNB implies that we need a new approach to prove convergence.
-After that, we generalize our ideas to more than one pair of paths and for this stage, we make use of some ideas presented in \cite{cv} to prove an equivalent condition for the generalized Drainage Network without branching.
+As a first step to prove Proposition \ref{lemma:conditionI} (one of the main results in this paper), we state and prove the convergence only for a pair of left-right paths in Proposition \ref{lemma:onepairconverge} just below.
+Some of our arguments in this first stage are similar to the ones that we find in \cite{ss1} for simple random walks with branching which are independent before coalescence.
+But the dependence on paths in the DNB implies that we need a new approach to prove convergence.
+After that, we generalize the proof to more than one pair of paths using ideas presented in \cite{cv} to prove an equivalent condition for the generalized Drainage Network without branching.

 \begin{proposition} Let $\epsilon_n = \fb n^{-1}$.
 Consider sequences $(x^{(n)})_{n\ge 1}$ and $(y^{(n)})_{n\ge 1}$ in $\mathbb{Z}$ such that $\lim_{n\rightarrow \infty} x^{(n)}/n = x$ and $\lim_{n\rightarrow \infty} y^{(n)}/n = y$, $x,y \in \mathbb{R}$.
 Denote by $(L_t^{(n)})_{t \geq 0}$ the l-path of $\mathcal{X}^n_{\epsilon_n}$ starting from $(x^{(n)},0)$ and by $(R_t^{(n)})_{t \geq 0}$ the r-path of $\mathcal{X}^n_{\epsilon_n}$ starting from $(y^{(n)},0)$.
 Then the following convergence holds: